juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Sizing
 	* Buy close to support if possible
 		* Use bottom of the consolidation as risk
-	* Sell partially at the day's high as it may form a double top
+	* Sell half at the day's high as it may form a double top
 	* Add if it breaks out of the day's high
-		* If the stock breakout to the day's high, add to the position
 			* Sell into strength
 	* Use half of the most recent spike as risk if can not be sold into strength

 * Sell before 2:30 because people who are holding onto the stock on the day will be selling.